xbeat/Machine-Learning/NumPy Fundamentals.md

 import numpy as np
 ```

-Slide 3: Creating NumPy Arrays NumPy arrays can be created from Python lists or using special functions.
+Slide 3: NumPy arrays can be created from Python lists or using special functions.
 Code Example:

 ```python
 # From a Python list